regularjs/regular/README.md

 # Regular = react(ractive) + angular.

+regular is a live template engine helping us to create reactive component . regularjs's target browsers contains __ie6/7/8__.

+1. data-binding like angular.
+2. string-based template, have some buildin rule like  if/else ,list and dynamic include.
+3. the template's rule is extensiable(need Parser packaged).
-regular is a live template engine that provide angular-way's data-binding, string-based template to help us creating reactive component that can be integrated with whatever framework you already used
+4. independent lifecycle in every component. so component can be integrated with whatever framework you already used.
+5. nested component
+6. the definition of Business logic based on Class, just like [angular-classy](http://davej.github.io/angular-classy/) do for angular
+7. directive, filter, event's support, and extend easily.

 __example__